-To date, three committees have been established: an Audit Committee, an Appointments and Compensation Committee and a Corporate, Environmental and Social Responsibility Committee.
+To date, four committees have been established: an Audit Committee, an Appointments and Compensation Committee, a Corporate, Environmental and Social Responsibility Committee and a Strategy Committee.

 The Audit Committee is a special committee of the Board of Directors whose main missions are oversight of the preparation of financial information.
 In this context, it must ensure that the Group’s internal control and risk management procedures are implemented, the individual company and consolidated financial statements are reviewed by the Company’s statutory auditors and the rules regarding the independence and objectivity of the statutory auditors are obeyed.